 As of the moment, powerlifting is not an Olympic sport, but it is included in the Paralympics.

 - Squat — participants attempt to perform a squat with the maximum weight on their shoulders.

 - Bench Press — Participants lie on their back holding the weight on both hands, push it upwards, and then lower the weight again to the chest level

 - Deadlift — participants lift a loaded barbell off the ground to the hips, and then lower it back to the ground

 - Olympic Weightlifting — competitors attempt to lift weights mounted on barbells to above their heads.

-- Kettlebell Lifting — a weight lifting sport performed with kettlebells, which are heavy weights which resemble a cannonball with a handle.
+- Kettlebell Lifting — a weight lifting sport performed with kettlebells, which are heavy weights that resemble a cannonball with a handle.

-- Strongman — a sport which tests competitors' strength in a variety of different ways
+- Strongman — a sport that tests competitors' strength in a variety of different ways.

 - About the Scottish Highland Games